The hate-crimes trial of Arbery’s killers highlights everyday racism — and casual gun culture

 When asked why he had a gun, Albenze replied: “It’s my right.”

-“Guns are as ordinary in some communities as household appliances or tools,” said Austin Sarat, the political science chair at Amherst College who has written about American gun culture.
+“Guns are as ordinary in some communities as household appliances or tools,” said Austin Sarat, the political science chair at Amherst College, who has written about American gun culture.

-In Canada and other Western countries, gun ownership is much rarer and gun violence far lower.
+In Canada and other Western countries, gun ownership is much rarer and rates of gun violence are far lower.
 But Americans consider guns part of “the social networks” in which people participate in civic life, he said.

-Gun ownership in the United States has remained relatively steady over three decades, with about 44 percent of households having at least one gun, according a Gallup survey in 2020.
+Gun ownership in the United States has remained relatively steady over three decades, with about 44 percent of households having at least one gun, according to a Gallup survey in 2020.
 The country’s homicide rate of 3.96 deaths per 100,000 people in 2019 ranked 32nd globally, according to a survey from the University of Washington.
 But it was more than eight times the rate in Canada and nearly 100 times the rate in Britain.

 Numerous U.S. states, including Georgia, have laws, some rooted in Civil War-era statutes, that allow citizens to make arrests and also have stand-your-ground laws granting an individual the right to fight an aggressor, even if the person being attacked can safely back away.
 Critics have said the laws encourage vigilantism.